harryf/comedy/docs/_shows/20200723_Kontiki_23_Jul_2020__Old_ladies.md

 >
 > Because this morning, I had a shaving accident.
 >
-> And now I look like Charles Savio and Wolverine had a mutant love child.
+> And now I look like Charles Sabia and Wolverine had a mutant love child.
 >
 > It's not good.
+And it, and it's, I don't even have, I don't have the personality for this beard
 >
-> And it's, I don't even have, I don't have the personality for this beard style.
+> style.
 >
-> You know, I just can't do 70s porn stuff.
+> You know, I just can't do '70s porn stuff.
 >
-> But I am, it does, it's a bit reassuring to me
+> And it does, it's a bit reassuring to me that I'm glad it's mainly a male crowd tonight.
 >
-> that I'm glad it's mainly a male.
+> A lot of bros here, a bit of a sausage fest.
 >
-> And I have a lot of bros here, a bit of a sausage fest.
->
 > A few ladies looking a bit nervous, three of them.
 >
-> And it could be three and a half.
+> And it could be three and a half, I'm not sure what's behind the face mask over there.
 >
-> I'm not sure what's behind the face mask over there.
->
 > I mean, how was this conversation tonight?
+Was he like, "Oh, can I wear my face mask tonight?"
 >
-> Was he like, oh, can I wear my face mask tonight?
+> And you're like, "Oh, do you have to do that?"
 >
-> And you're like, oh, do you have to do that?
+> And he's like, "I've got a new black one!"
 >
-> And he's like, I've got a new black one.
->
 > It's a very gimpy situation happening in this area, I feel like.
 >
-> Yeah, and anyway.
+> Yeah, and anyway, so, as Amit said, I've been here a long time.
 >
-> So, as Amit said, I've been here a long time.
->
 > I have been here a long time.
 >
-> And in fact, right now, I'm in the process of applying for my Swiss passport.
+> And in fact, right now I'm in the process of applying for my Swiss passport.
 >
+> Woo!
+>
 > Thank you.
 >
-> And when I get my passport, I'm going to be voting ESWAP.
+> And when I get my passport, I'm going to be voting S.Y.L.P.
 >
 > Because it's time to do something about all the immigrants.
 >
 > And especially, I mean, the English-speaking immigrants.
 >
-> Because, like, if you look at these guys, what have they done, you know?
+> Because if you look at these guys, what have they done?
 >
-> They voted for Brexit.
+> They voted for Brexit, they voted for Trump, and then they're like,
 >
-> They voted for Trump.
+> "Oh my God, we fucked up our country!
+Let's just sneak over to Switzerland."
 >
-> And then they're like, oh, my God, we fucked up our country.
->
-> Let's just sneak over to Switzerland.
->
 > But then you've got to ask, what are they actually bringing here?
 >
-> You know, because, like, say, the Vietnamese and the Indians,
+> Because, say, the Vietnamese and the Indians, when they came here, they brought great cuisine.
 >
-> when they came here, they brought great cuisine.
+> Or the Romanians and the Brazilians, when they came here, they brought sexual relief.
 >
-> Or the Romanians and the Brazilians, when they came here, they brought sexual
->
-> relief.
->
-> But these English speakers, they're just coming here and stealing our comedy
+> But these English-speakers, they're just coming here and stealing our comedy jokes.
->
-> jobs.
 >
 > It's just not okay.
 >